Shrama-v-shetty/Academic-Platform-ETP-project/README.md

-# Student-Interaction-and-Support-Platform-ETP-project
+Learning-Platform-ETP-project
-Student Interaction and Support Platform - A full-stack web app with frontend,backend,and database for student engagement.Features unclude interaction,mentor support , counseling.,content upload with auto-PPT and quizzes.
+Learning Platform - A full-stack web app with frontend,backend,and database for student engagement.Features unclude interaction,mentor support , counseling.,content upload with auto-PPT and quizzes.